Ajad2024/Group8/README02.md

 DesignReviewing, Build and operate.

 <<<<<<< HEAD
-## Our Script find out the number of Doors and Doors Type Which  were named as IfcDoor and IfcDoorType only.

 =======
 ## Our Script find out the number of Doors and Doors Type Which  were named as IfcDoor and IfcDoorType only.